ComputeCanada/software-stack/pip-which-version.md

-# pip: Which version is it anyway ?
+# pip: Which version is it installing anyway ?
 A blog post about meandering through the way `pip` decides which package to install

 Author: Maxime Boissonneault (Compute Canada, Calcul Québec, Université Laval)